seblaporte/k3s-at-home/README.md

 # source-controller-7d6875bcb4-zqw9f         1/1     Running   0          1h
 ```

-### direnv

-This is a great tool to export environment variables depending on what your present working directory is, head over to their [installation guide](https://direnv.net/docs/installation.html) and don't forget to hook it into your shell!

-When this is done you no longer have to use `--kubeconfig=./kubeconfig` in your `kubectl`, `flux` or `helm` commands.

 ### VSCode SOPS extension

 [VSCode SOPS](https://marketplace.visualstudio.com/items?itemName=signageos.signageos-vscode-sops) is a neat little plugin for those using VSCode.
-It will automatically decrypt you SOPS secrets when you click on the file in the editor and encrypt them when you save  and exit the file.
+It will automatically decrypt SOPS secrets when the file is open in the editor and encrypt them when save and exit the file.

 ### :point_right:&nbsp; Debugging